atnjqt/compassionapp/README.md

     - In my ML class we talked about [GDRP Article 25](https://gdpr-info.eu/art-25-gdpr/) in reference to *Data protection by design and by default* and specifically principlpes like **data minimisation**!

 - Further testing for Flask Backend, http GET & POST for using PyMongo

-- Rename all directories for cleaning up repo

 - Simple LetsEncrypt SSL for redirection for https:localhost (helpful for testing the following item)